mverleun/RTL433-to-mqtt/README.md

 This could be used to subscribe to selected topics, e.g. if you want to know the battery status of all the sensors you could subscribe to the topic `sensors/rtl_433/+/battery`.

-This would look similar to this"
+This would look similar to this:

 ```bash
 mosquitto_sub -h mqtt.example.com -p 1883 -v -t "sensors/rtl_433/+/battery"